Top 1.6% dependent packages on proxy.golang.org

 purl: pkg:golang/github.com/kisielk/og-rek

-Keywords: go, pickle
+Keywords:

 License: MIT

-Latest release: over 3 years ago
+Latest release: 9 months ago

-First release: almost 6 years ago
+First release: over 7 years ago

 Namespace: github.com/kisielk